gauravtiwari/relay-rails-blog/readme.md

-### WIP: Demo blog application powered by Rails, react, graphql and Relay.
+### WIP: Part2: Blog application

-This blog is an exploration excerise to understand two new technologies - GraphQL and Relay.
+This blog is an exploration exercise to understand two new technologies - GraphQL and Relay.
 We are using standard rails application together with npm for handling front-end dependencies.

 It's a work in progress and this repository will update as we move further with this application.
 The intention is to explore the integration to stage where we can get a clear understanding about these two new technologies and how they might fit in a real world application and framework.